Didip-eu/ddpa_htr/README.md

 ### Data

 A training set with pre-compiled line images (RGB) and transcriptions can be found on [UniCloud](https://cloud.uni-graz.at/s/9bdR9KNBZNz2R2R).
-Download from the link---no `wget` with UniCloud!---and extract it:
+Download from the link—no `wget` with UniCloud!—and extract it:

 ```bash
 mkdir -p ./data/page_ds